Lion Air Flight 610: Boeing's defense

-In an internal message on 19 November 2018, Boeing CEO Dennis Muilenburg defended the Flight Crew Operations Manual as describing the relevant function of MCAS.
+In an internal message on 19 November 2018, Boeing CEO Dennis Muilenburg defended the flight-crew operations manual as describing the relevant function of MCAS.
 On 20 November, Boeing was to hold a conference call with 737 MAX operators to detail the new MCAS not present in the Next Generation models.

 The conference call was cancelled later, to be replaced by a series of regional calls to allow more questions.

 On 25 October 2019, after the release of the final investigation report by NTSC, Boeing President and CEO Dennis Muilenburg responded:"We are addressing the KNKT's [NTSC's] safety recommendations, and taking actions to enhance the safety of the 737 MAX to prevent the flight control conditions that occurred in this accident from ever happening again.
 Safety is an enduring value for everyone at Boeing and the safety of the flying public, our customers, and the crews aboard our airplanes is always our top priority.
-We value our long-standing partnership with Lion Air and we look forward to continuing to work together in the future."In January 2020, newly released unredacted internal messages within Boeing employees reveal that they have mocked Lion Air with profanity, belittling the airline for requesting additional simulator training for their Boeing 737 MAX pilots in 2017 citing that Lion's sister airline (Malindo Air) have already operated the type.
+We value our long-standing partnership with Lion Air and we look forward to continuing to work together in the future."In January 2020, newly released unredacted Boeing employee internal messages revealed that they had mocked Lion Air with profanity and belittled the airline for requesting additional simulator training for their Boeing 737 MAX pilots in 2017, citing that Lion's sister airline (Malindo Air) had already operated the type of aircraft.
 Lion Air co-founder and former CEO Rusdi Kirana, currently the Indonesian ambassador to Malaysia, considered cancelling Lion Air's outstanding 190 Boeing aircraft orders – worth some $22 billion at list prices – over what he viewed as an attempt by Boeing to blame Lion Air for the crash.

 Legal action

 On 31 December 2018, the family of the first officer filed a lawsuit against Boeing, claiming negligence.
-The lawsuit also claimed that the aircraft's sensors provided inaccurate flight data, causing its anti-stall system to improperly engage, as well as Boeing not providing proper instructions to pilots about how to handle the situation.
+The lawsuit also claimed that the aircraft's sensors provided inaccurate flight data, causing its antistall system to improperly engage, as well as Boeing not providing proper instructions to pilots about how to handle the situation.

-In March 2019, victims' families reported irregularities, saying that Lion Air pressured them into signing away their rights to seek legal recourse for under-compensation.
+In March 2019, victims' families reported irregularities, saying that Lion Air pressured them into signing away their rights to seek legal recourse for minimal compensation.

+In October 2019, the US Federal Aviation Administration revoked the aviation repair station certificate for Xtra Aerospace, the company that supplied the faulty AoA sensor to Lion Air.
+The certificate revocation effectively put Xtra Aerospace out of business.

 In December 2020, a federal judge in Chicago froze the assets of attorney Thomas Girardi, as "finding that he misappropriated at least US$2 million in client funds that were due to the families of those killed in the crash".
-He was disbarred from legal practice and ordered return US$2.3 million in funds.
+He was disbarred from legal practice and ordered to return US$2.3 million in funds.